MonashMath/SCI1022/Unix-CLI.md

 $ cat
 ```

 then `cat` enters in a state in which it is expecting that you introduce the contents of the file to be printed from the keyboard.
 It in particular prints to the standard output the whole text introduced so far each time that you press the Return key.
 Once you have finished writing, you can hit `^D` (as always, this means hold pressed the `Ctrl` key followed by the key labelled as `D`), that tells `cat` that you do not want to enter additional characters.
-At this point, try to type (or copy & paste), e.g.,
-the first sentence of our reference text, and then hit `^D` to see what we are talking about.
+At this point, try to type (or copy & paste) the first sentence of our reference text, and then hit `^D` to see what we are talking about.

 **Input redirection** is a feature of the shell that lets you unplug the standard input of a command from the keyboard, and plug it into a file.
 In other words, the contents that the command would expect from the keyboard are read from the contents of a file instead.
 Input redirection is denoted by `<`.
-An example of it that uses the `sentences.txt` file generated above is as follows:
+An example of input redirection using the `sentences.txt` file generated above is as follows:

 ```bash
 $ cat < sentences.txt